github/docs/content/organizations/keeping-your-organization-secure/restricting-email-notifications-for-your-organization.md

 {% data reusables.notifications.email-restrictions-verification %}

 Outside collaborators are not subject to restrictions on email notifications for verified or approved domains.
-For more information about outside collaborators, see "[Roles for an organization](/organizations/managing-peoples-access-to-your-organization-with-roles/roles-for-an-organization#outside-collaborators)."
+For more information about outside collaborators, see "[Roles in an organization](/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization#outside-collaborators)."

 If your organization is owned by an enterprise account, organization members will be able to receive notifications from any domains verified or approved for the enterprise account, in addition to any domains verified or approved for the organization. {% ifversion fpt %}For more information, see "[Verifying or approving a domain for your enterprise account](/github/setting-up-and-managing-your-enterprise/verifying-or-approving-a-domain-for-your-enterprise-account)."{% endif %}{% ifversion ghes > 3.1 %}For more information, see "[Verifying or approving a domain for your enterprise](/admin/configuration/configuring-your-enterprise/verifying-or-approving-a-domain-for-your-enterprise)."{% endif %}